hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/02_searching_files.md

 $ grep NNNNNNNNNN Mov10_oe_1.subset.fq
 ```

 We get back a lot of lines.
 What if we want to see the whole fastq record for each of these reads?
-We can use the `-B` and `-A` arguments for grep to return the matched line plus one before (`-B 1`) and two lines after (`-A 2`).
+We can use the `-B` and `-A` arguments for grep to return the matched line plus one before (`-B1`) and two lines after (`-A2`).
 Since each record is four lines and the second line is the sequence, this should return the whole record.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq